 How we go about lure fishing in dirty water

-Can Bass Sea In dirty water?
+Can Bass Sea In Dirty Water?

-How fish feed in dirty water
+How DO fish feed in dirty water?

 Our beloved fish have a different vision to the likes of us animal things that live on the dry land.
 This is because some light waves act differently in the water where our fish live.
-Some light like red and orange are taken in, absorbed in 30 feet of water.
+Some light like red and orange are taken in, and absorbed in 30 feet of water.

 Different lenses, although similar to the human eye

-What make the water murky?
+What makes the water murky?

 When the condition seems pretty good, one side of the coast can have clear water.
 For example: If the wind is blowing in a northerly direction, the water is normally dirty around the north side of the coast.
 However, the water around the south side can be clearer.
 So ideally, the best wind for us would be a south-westerly or the wind blowing from the land out to sea.